 Cardiff or Caerdydd in Welsh is a great option for a day trip from Bristol.
 Easy of access with or without a car there are a lot of amazing things to do in Cardiff,

-My favourite thing I did in Cardiff was the visit of Cardiff Castle, I spent two hours there and I think I could have spent a little more time actually, it’s a great activity for everyone, including kids as it feels like a true adventure to explore the Castle and its surrounding!
+My favourite thing I did in Cardiff was the visit to Cardiff Castle, I spent two hours there, and I think I could have spent a little more time actually, it’s a great activity for everyone, including kids as it feels like a true adventure to explore the Castle and its surrounding!

 Bute Park is the next thing to do if you spend one day in Cardiff, there you can also take a boat to Cardiff Bay.

 The city has a lot of arcades that are really fun to explore or shop for souvenirs, and of course, you can visit the inside market of Cardiff where you can try traditional Welsh Biscuit, although careful it’s raisin inside not chocolate chips!

 Just like Bristol Cardiff is a harbourside city, you can enjoy a walk along Cardiff Bay and check out Mermaid Quay, Pierhead Building and spot the famous “People Like Us” sculpture.

 If you want a bit of a break from the city, a day trip from Bristol to the Brecon Beacons National Park will be perfect for you.

 Located a couple of hours away from Bristol, the Brecon Beacons are one of the 3 national parks in Wales.
 They feature some of the most amazing views in the country and are a paradise for hikers.
 The most famous hike is Pen-Y-Fan.
 There are several routes going up to the summit but the best one is the horseshoe ridge walk.
 This 10 miles loop takes about 5 hours to complete.
 It’s not an easy hike but once you get to the top, you will be mind blown by the stunning views over the Cwm Llwch valley.